This Roasted Roots and Squash Kale-Quinoa Salad is as equally suited for family gatherings as it is for mason-jar lunch salads.

 Pops of color make me happy, whether it’s a bright yellow pillow, a pink scarf, or purple blackberries on peanut butter toast.
 And colors are especially needed this time of year in New England when the trees are bare, the sidewalks spotted with brown snow, and the cars all look grayish.

-Fortunately, it’s still the season for cold weather roots and winter squash.
+Fortunately, it’s still the season for cold-weather roots and winter squash.
 I actually just got an infusion of fresh roots and squash in my winter farm share last week!
-Now I just need to find time in my presently overbooked schedule to prepare them!
+Now I just need to find time in my presently overbooked schedule to prepare them.

-Roots and squash are two of my favorite types of vegetables, and my what beautiful colors they can bring!
+Roots and squash are two of my favorite types of vegetables, and oh my what beautiful colors they can bring!
 Yes, it can take some work to peel and chop these hardy veggies, but the end result is worth it.

 I first made this salad for Thanksgiving and it was a hit.
-It was inspired by a recipe from Angela Liddon in Oh She Glows.
+It was inspired by a recipe from Angela Liddon in her cookbook Oh She Glows.
 Have you ever read her cookbook or website?
 If not, I highly recommend it–she has so many amazing veggie-packed recipes.

 - 1 cup quinoa, rinsed

 - 2 beets, peeled and diced (I used one yellow and one red)